About Coconino County

 Encompassing 18,661 square miles, Coconino County, Arizona, is the second largest county in the U.S. but one of the least populated.
 Our county includes Grand Canyon National Park, the Navajo, Havasupai, Hualapai and Hopi Indian Reservations, and the largest contiguous ponderosa pine forest in the world.
 Elevations range from 2,000 feet above sea level along the Colorado River to 12,633 feet at the summit of Mt.
 Humphreys in Flagstaff.

-Recently, at both the Arizona State Search & Rescue Conference and last night's Coconino County Board of Supervisors Meeting here in Flagstaff, our Coordinator, Sergeant Aaron Dick, and volunteer Dennis Gill were both honored for their excellent work with the team.
+Recently, at both the Arizona State Search & Rescue Conference and last night's Coconino County Board of Supervisors meeting here in Flagstaff, our coordinator, Sergeant Aaron Dick, and long-time volunteer Dennis Gill were both honored for their excellent work with the team.
 Aaron was awarded Arizona SAR Coordinator of the Year, and Dennis, who's been with the team for 25 years, was given the award for Arizona SAR Volunteer of the Year.

 Many of our team members showed up to support Aaron and Dennis, wearing our uniform shirts.
 Half the room was a sea of yellow.